hafiz-rahman/product-management/README.md

     https://youtu.be/hP-9TSxoXZQ

 ---

-To test the application with real data, a database file called "product-management.sql" has been added to the project's root directory.
+A database file called "product-management.sql" has been added to the project's root directory to test the application with real data.

 ---
 ## Step-by-step instructions for Setting up the project